18F/handbook-urls/README.md

 ## Creating a URL

-Simply add a new page to the `pages` directory and follow the format of other pages.
+Simply add a new page to the `urls` directory and follow the format of other pages.

 The current list of URLs is: